Some good news for those of you who want to work from home…

 These are categorized as “moonlighter jobs” with flexible hours, which U-Haul says are ideal for people with other work or familial responsibilities.

-For each gig, you’ll need to have a headset, high-speed internet and a computer with Windows XP or 7.
+For each gig, you’ll need to have a quiet office, headset, high-speed internet and a computer with Windows XP or 7.
 From-home training is required — and paid.

-It’s worth noting you don’t need any experience with hitches to apply.
-You do, however, need to be courteous and professional and have strong written and verbal communication skills.
+You don’t need any experience with hitches to apply, but you must be courteous and professional and have strong written and verbal communication skills.

 Although this is a work-from-home position, you’ll be expected to complete a three-week training at U-Haul’s corporate headquarters in Phoenix.